ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 print("We need some \(item[3])")
 ```

 Right now, this doesn't seem so bad.
 What if we had 100 items on our grocery list?
 1000?
-That's a lot of lines of code to write and a lot of places we would need to update it every time we added or removed and item.
+That's a lot of lines of code to write and a lot of places we would need to update it every time we added or removed an item.

 <div class="try-it">